Transformative Water Leadership Academy

 Mentor & Coach

-The TWLA is looking for a number of dedicated Small Group Mentors (Mentors) who are committed to investing their time to assist in the growth and development of Academy participants.
-The Mentors must be willing to share their knowledge, experience, and wisdom and act as a guide and role model.
+The TWLA is looking for coaches and mentors who are committed to investing their time to assist in the growth and development of TWLA participants.
+Mentors and coaches must be willing to share their knowledge, experience, and wisdom and act as a guide and role model.

 There are two main responsibilities in this position:

-- Provide one-on-one mentoring to two or three Academy participants.
+- Provide one-on-one mentoring to two or three TWLA participants.

 Small Group Mentor Description